 The new MAUSER skINliner™ adds a new level of modular design to rigid industrial packaging.
 It allows customizing advanced features like barrier functionality or light protection within standard industrial packaging in the most effective way.
 Positioned inside of the container and closest to the filling, it not only protects the contained material but also prevents the migration of substances to the container wall.
 Easily to be removed and separated from the IBC bottle, it enables mono-fractional recycling of non-contaminated polyethylene IBC bottle material.

 Consistently designed for reuse and most effective material recycling, the MAUSER skINliner™ IBC incorporates state-of-the-art barrier performance without any compromise on the container material recyclability.
-This is why it represents future-oriented innovation in industrial packaging for a circular economy.
+This is why it represents future-oriented innovation in industrial packaging for a circular economy that other packaging company services could be keen to adopt for future sustainability.